 It’s critical your business has effective measures in place to actually understand the experience of your customers.
 Understanding how your customer service team (your brand in the customers eyes) comes across reveals a lot about whether customers will stay with you.
 This is best measured at individual agent level, as one person acting badly could be affecting thousands of customers!

 When you link these ideas together, that’s where you can see the real value.
-Frontline agents knowing the important of a good quality convo with a customers, and customers themselves being so satisfied they not only stay with you but spread the love as well.
+Frontline agents knowing the importance of a good quality convo with customers, and customers themselves being so satisfied they not only stay with you but spread the love as well.
 With appropriate measurement and incentives for staff, you can drive ownership of the interactions where it actually matters.